 For CorelDRAW Graphics Suite subscription and perpetual licenses (2018 to 2024), languages include English, Português do brasil, 简体中文, 繁體中文, Čeština, Deutsch, Español, Français, Italiano, 日本語, Polski, Русский

-How to Design Curves
+How to draw curves

 Curves in CorelDRAW can be as simple as a single straight line, or complex open or closed shapes comprised of curved or straight segments.
 In this tutorial, we’ll look at what defines a curve, the various curve drawing tools, and working with the nodes that comprise curves.

-Introduction to Curves
+Introduction to curves

-curve is an object that follows a specific path which gives it its defining shape.
+A curve is an object that follows a specific path which gives it its defining shape.
 A curve can be a straight line, an open curved line, or a closed, multi-segment path.
 Every curve has nodes, which can be displayed and manipulated with the Shape tool.

 Aside from spirals, freehand lines, and Bezier curves, most CorelDRAW objects are not created as curves.